 Objectives

 The objective of this project is to evaluate the effectiveness of TURF-reserves established as collaboration between fishermen communities along Mexico and Comunidad y Biodiversidad (COBI).
 We aim to understand the degree to which management actions have achieved the goals and objectives –social, ecological, and economical- of each TURF-reserve.
-By combining this information, we will create a framework that allows COBI to better understand which communities are more suitable for the implementation of a TURF-reserve.
+By combining this information, we will create a framework that allows COBI to better understand which communities are more suitable for the implementation of a successful TURF-reserve.

 Thus, the project will focus on answering the following questions: